mattparrilla/presentations/source/complexity-iceberg.md

 ## Spread Operator

-A little syntastic sugar on top of Object.assign()
+A little syntactic sugar on top of Object.assign()

     const olderMatt = {
         ...personalInfo,
         age: 30
     };

-    // hey, where do people look up what stage features are in?
+    // where do people look up what stage features are in?

 Part of ES2017

+## But doing things by convention is hard...

 # Immutability